szTheory/meta_presenter/README.md

 ## Requirements

-MetaPresenter supports Ruby >= 2.1 and ActionPack >= 4.0.
+MetaPresenter supports Ruby >= 2.1 and ActionPack/ActionMailer >= 4.0.
 If you'd like to help adding support for older versions please submit a pull request with passing specs.

 ## Links